 If the source of the headaches is related to a complication of the cervical spine or another region of the spine and muscles, chiropractic care, such as chiropractic adjustments, manual manipulation, and physical therapy, can be a good treatment option.
 Also, a chiropractor may often follow up chiropractic treatment with a series of exercises to improve posture and offer advice for future lifestyle improvements to avoid further complications.

 Many structures changes, and sense pain, particularly tension in muscles.
-However, the brain itself has no pain and also you have a headache as the surrounding tissues report their discomfort.
+However, the brain itself has no pain, and also you have a headache as the surrounding tissues report their discomfort.

-More than 60 million American adults report experiencing a migraine, and they affect women in a rate 3 times higher than men.1 Most people with migraines experience their first migraine as an adult, but children and teenagers can fall victim to them, too.
+More than 60 million American adults report experiencing a migraine, and they affect women at a rate 3 times higher than men.1 Most people with migraines experience their first migraine as an adult, but children and teenagers can fall victim to them, too.

 The list below covers a selection of migraine causes; learn more about what causes migraines in our detailed migraine and headache causes article.